vimberlin/vimberlin.de/_posts/2012-01-27-first-meetup.md

 Hope to see you there,

-**Gregor**
+{% include gregor.html %}

 # Recap

 Thank you all for coming.
 It was a great evening and I had a lot of fun.
 I'm especially proud, that so many of you guys showed up.
 I think we were about 20 people.
 I think, that's pretty impressive for a first meeting.

 I would like to thank [Drew](http://drewneil.com/ "Drew") for his thoughts on plugins and how they fit into the Vim universe.
 Also, playing some [vimgolf](http://vimgolf.com/ "vimgolf") was both entertaining and illuminating.

 Finally we talked about vimberlin itself.
 We've settled to meet on the 4th Thursday of every odd month.
 So the next meetup will be on **March 22nd 2012 - 8 p.m. again at LAUNCH/CO**.

 We are starting to using a mailing list to discuss talk proposals and other stuff.
 (There is a link at the top of the page.)
 I've also added a link to an iCal feed containing the schedule for the next meetups.

-I'll continue to use the Twitter account [@vimberlin](http://twitter.com/vimberlin "@vimberlin") for announcements and things of (potentially) general interest.
+I'll continue to use the Twitter account [@vimberlin](http://twitter.com/vimberlin "@vimberlin") for announcements and things of
+(potentially) general interest.

 Thanks Jan and LAUNCH/CO for hosting the event and providing us with chairs, beers and beamer and thank you all for making vimberlin happen.

-**Gregor**
+{% include gregor.html %}